noiz-x/text-2-wtfgpt/README.md

   git clone https://github.com/noiz-x/text-2-wtfgpt.git
   cd text-2-wtfgpt
   ```
-2. Install dependencies:
+2. Install the project dependencies:
   ```bash
   pip install -r requirements.txt
   ```
-3. Ensure `ffmpeg` is installed and accessible from the command line:
+3. Ensure `ffmpeg` is installed and available on your system’s PATH:
   ```bash
   ffmpeg -version
   ```

 ## Usage
-Run the main script to access the interactive menu:
+Run the main script to launch the interactive menu:
 ```bash
 python main.py
 ```
+The menu offers the following options:

-1. **Generate Images**: Processes the conversation text and generates styled images for each message.
-The images are created based on the configuration settings, including fonts, colors, and layout.
+1. **Generate Images**: Processes the conversation text and creates styled images based on the configured fonts, colors, and layout.

-2. **Create Video**: Combines the generated images into a seamless video, ensuring the conversation flows naturally with each image displayed for the specified duration.
+2. **Create Video**: Combines the generated images into a seamless video, displaying each image for a specified duration.

-3. **Final Video with Audio**: Adds text-to-speech audio to the video, synchronizing the audio with the corresponding messages and integrating sound effects (SFX) where specified.
+3. **Final Video with Audio**: Adds synchronized text-to-speech audio and sound effects (SFX) to the video.

+**Additional Configuration:**
+To customize your project setup, create the following files using the template files as guidelines:
-- **Conversation**: Edit `utils/conversation.json` to define the conversation flow.
+- **Conversation**: Create a `util/conversation.json` file.
+Use `templates/conversation.txt` as a reference to define your conversation flow.
-- **Styling**: Customize `templates/config.txt` for colors, fonts, and layout.
+- **Styling**: Create a `util/config.json` file.
+Refer to `templates/config.txt` for styling options and configuration settings.

 ## Contributing
 We welcome contributions!
-Please read the [Contributing Guidelines](CONTRIBUTING.md) and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please review our [Contributing Guidelines](CONTRIBUTING.md) and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) before submitting your pull requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).